valignatev/socd/README.md

 ## (Beta) Custom keybindings

-You can specify your custom keybindings as you first 4 rows in `socd.conf`.
-You can get numbers for your keys [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), just make sure to remove `0x` and put only the number itself.
+You can specify your custom keybindings as you first 5 rows in `socd.conf`. (the fifth row is the disable key) You can get numbers for your keys [here](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes), just make sure to remove `0x` and put only the number itself.
 Just clicking on "Custom" doesn't do anything for now, but it'll appear as selected automatically